-Google has recently fortified efforts to improve location-based search for users.
-On January 19, 2017, Google released an update to help streamline the connection between searchers and local businesses that will directly affect your AdWords Location Extensions.
-Search ads utilizing AdWords Location Extensions may now include a location-specific phone number alongside it.
+If you haven’t used Google Ads (formerly known as AdWords) in a while, you may not know that Google has stepped up efforts to improve location-based search for users.
+In 2017, Google released an update to help streamline the connection between searchers and local businesses that will directly affect your AdWords Location Extensions.
+This means search ads utilizing AdWords Location Extensions may now include a location-specific phone number alongside them.
 This phone number will come from the location-specific number associated with your My Business listing.

 Some advertisers use AdWords Call Extensions which may feature a different number than your My Business listing.
 Google claims this will not impact the call volume on your AdWords Call Extensions so we can assume when an AdWords Call Extension is present, it will be prioritized over the My Business phone number.
 The only time your My Business phone number may be displayed is when your AdWords Location Extension shows up without an AdWords Call Extension.